medvir/VirMet/documentation/docs/Installation.md

 - samtools >= 1.3
 - seqtk

-Alternatively, we provide a [docker](http://docker.com) image with everything installed, see instructions for [dockerised VirMet](Docker.md).

 ## Commands
 On a Ubuntu 14.04 the following commands should provide a system wide installation of the tools mentioned above (sudo required).